Inquiry question: How important is it for genetic material to be replicated exactly?

 By the end of prophase, condensed bivalent chromosomes are seen to be attached to spindle fibres.
 The growing spindle fibres push the chromosome towards the centre of the cell.
 This signifies the end of prophase and the start of metaphase.

 During DNA replication, proteins called cohesins (green circles) attach to the DNA molecules (1).
 After replication, the cohesins attach the daughter DNA molecules together (2).
 Each daughter DNA molecule is a sister chromatid.
 During mitosis, condensin protein complexes (red circles) bind to the DNA molecules, thus initiating DNA condensation (3).
 At anaphase, the cohesin proteins fall off the DNA molecules.
-This causes the sister chromatids to separate, and be pulled to opposite ends of the cell by the spindle fibres (3-4).
+This causes the sister chromatids to separate and be pulled to opposite ends of the cell by the spindle fibres (3-4).
 Image credit: Tatsuya Hirano (RIKEN). ©RIKEN

-Meters of DNA are packed into micrometre-sized chromosomes in mitosis, here in human (HeLa) cells arrested in mitosis.
-Chromosomes were spread and stained with a DNA binding dye.
+Meters of DNA are packed into micrometre-sized chromosomes in mitosis, shown here in mitosis-arrested human (HeLa) cells.
+Chromosomes were spread and stained with a DNA-binding dye.
 Scale bar, 10 μm.
-Uhlmann, F. Open questions: Chromosome condensation – Why does a chromosome look like a chromosome?
-BMC Biol 11, 9 (2013). https://doi.org/10.1186/1741-7007-11-9
+Uhlmann, F. Open questions: Chromosome condensation - Why does a chromosome look like a chromosome?
+BMC Biol, 11, 9 (2013). https://doi.org/10.1186/1741-7007-11-9

 Chromosomes of dinoflagellates.
 The nuclei are stained with Hoechst 33258 (blue) (A) Karenia brevis, (B) Karenia mikimotoi, (C) Karlodinium veneficumand (D–I) Karenia selliformis nuclei at different stages of interphase (D–F) or during division (G–H).
 (I) A set of chromosomes at 2× magnification.
 By individually following some of the chromosomes, their bands can be counted.
 Scale bar = 10 μm.
-Image credit: Figueroa RI, de Bustos A, Cuadrado Á (2018) A novel FISH technique for labeling the chromosomes of dinoflagellates in suspension.
+Image credit: Figueroa RI, de Bustos A, Cuadrado Á (2018) A novel FISH technique for labelling the chromosomes of dinoflagellates in suspension.
 PLoS ONE 13(10): e0204382. https://doi.org/10.1371/journal.pone.0204382.
 CC 4.0.

 Fluorescence micrograph of a cell in early prophase.
 The condensed chromosomes are shown in blue, while the proteins that make up the spindle fibres are green.
 Note that the spindle fibres elongate from the centrosome and will attach to the centromeres of chromosomes.
 Fragments of the nuclear envelope will attach to the chromosomes.
 Image credit: © Michael Davidson.
-Observing Mitosis with Fluorescence Microscopy
+Observing Mitosis with Fluorescence Microscopy.

 The figure shows a bivalent chromosome attached to spindle fibres at the centromere.
 The kinetochore is a protein complex at the centromere, and the attachment to microtubules occurs here.
-Image credit: One Ring to Bind Them All
+Image credit: One Ring to Bind Them All Nature's Smart, Elegant Solution to Preserving Genetic Integrity.
+Science@Berkeley Lab.

 A model of nuclear envelope disassembly.
 The nuclear envelope is shown in grey, while the nuclear pores are shown as blue discs.
 During prophase, the centrosomes form and produce spindle fibres (microtubules), some of which attach to the nuclear envelope.
 As the centrosomes separate, the movement of the spindle fibres 'tears' the nuclear envelope.
 This exposes the nuclear lamina (the cytoskeletal system inside the nucleus.
 The lamina is shown as the purple structures).
 As the envelope tears, the lamina breaks down.
 This process continues until the entire nuclear structure disintegrates.
 The condensing chromosomes (orange) attach to spindle fibres.
 Image credit: Aitchison JD, Rout MP.
 A tense time for the nuclear envelope.
 Cell.
 2002 Feb 8;108(3):301-4.